RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 Platforms: Windows, Linux, AIX

-Please refer [Known issues](./KnownIssues.md) list to find out existing issues in debugging feature.

-### Setup Environment

-In the 1.6.0 release, additional binaries should be installed on UniVerse to support the debugging features.
-This is no longer necessary for the 1.7.0 release.
+### A high performance debugging feature

+Since the 2.2.0 release, a high-performance debugging feature is supported on UniVerse 11.4.1.
+To use this feature, you must upgrade to UniVerse 11.4.1 or higher version.
+Please see [Debugging Binaries Releases](./DAPRelease.md) for more details.

 ## Start Debugging

-**Note**: You should not debug BASIC subroutines direcly, because this not allowed in UniVerse and UniData.
+**Note**: You should not debug BASIC subroutines directly, because this not allowed in UniVerse and UniData.

 ### Connecting to a U2 server account folder